Tehachapi Municipal Airport

 Classic American diner for hearty breakfasts.

-Featured Bite A Black Forest ham sandwich on fresh-baked German bread from Kohnen's Country Bakery, just a six-minute walk from the chocks.
+Featured Bite The Black Forest ham sandwich on fresh rye, followed by fruit strudel from Kohnen's Country Bakery.

 Airport data for reference only and may be outdated.